sanskrit/vyakarana/docs/terms.rst

 Terms and Data
 ==============

-The input to an ordinary rule is a list of *terms*.
-Here we define what terms are and what they contain.
+The rules of the Ashtadhyayi accept a list of **terms** as input and produce a new list of terms as output.
+Let's start by discussing what terms are and what information they contain.

-Throughout this section, our working example will be *ca + kṛ + a*.
+Throughout this section, our working example will be *ca + kṛ + a*, a sequence of three terms.
+Depending on the data attached to these terms, this sequence can yield a variety of outputs:

+- *cakāra* ("he/I did", perfect tense)
+- *cakara* ("I did", perfect tense)
+- *cakra* ("he did", perfect tense)

 Sounds
 ------

 Our example has three terms, each of which represents a piece of sound.
-I state that for the sake of completeness, but really it's self-evident.
+These "pieces of sound" usually represent morphemes, but that's not always the case.

+We'll have more to say about these sounds later, but for now they're pretty straightforward.

 *Saṃjñā*
 --------

-What's not self-evident is that each term has a variety of designations (*saṃjñā*) associated with it.
+Each term has a variety of designations (**saṃjñā**) associated with it.
 These *saṃjñā*, which are assigned by the Ashtadhyayi itself, enable some rules and block others.
-This process guides the original input toward the desired results.
+By assigning names to different terms and changing which rules can be used, the system can guide the original input toward the desired output.

 Our example uses the following *saṃjñā*: